Irish1986/irish1986.github.io/_posts/2019-10-13-vacay-rumney.md

 ![alt text]({{ site.github.url }}/assets/img/insta/201910/95a70c83c6ea4c50a473eeb0d09e7b25.jpg "Top of Jimmy Cliff")

 ### Easy climb but fun time
 My partner in climb and I both enjoy easy multi-pitch climb and although Rumney is known for some of the hardest sport climb in the Northeast there are plenty or easy and fun climb.
 I had climb on Jimmy Wall last time but I didn't explore other area.
 We continue to hike up to the Crow's Nest and enjoyed Pee Wee's Big Adventure trad climb.
 Really nice route although a bit short.
+Chantale was very very tired and hiking down was hard for her.
+She was grumpy and just wanted to be done with it.

 ![alt text]({{ site.github.url }}/assets/img/insta/201910/753a3b7307dd90bce8ce2c1450e193f0.jpg "Exhausted Chaton coming down")